10 Part-Time Jobs That Are Great for College Students and Young Professionals

 With Uber, Lyft, and other car services, it is not too difficult to become a driver to make a bit of extra money over the weekend or at night.
 These services are popular in college towns where not everyone has a car or on a night when students may be using the service to avoid driving home after a night of partying.

 Services are popping up in many towns that will do basic shopping and delivery for customers.
 These services are looking for people t do either the shopping or the delivery or both. the hours are more flexible and the delivery drivers are often tipped.
 Alternatively, working for a major delivery service may be a great job to put yourself through school with the benefits and tuition reimbursement program through UPS can make the early hours and set schedule worth it.

 Dog Walker/Pet Sitter

 If you love animals, you may want to consider becoming a dog walker or pet sitter.
-You can advertise on your own and build up a clientele or start working for a company that will set up your clients for you. the pay is better than minimum wage and you will be outside getting exercise while you work.
+You can advertise on your own and build up a clientele or start working for a company that will set up your clients for you.
+The pay is better than minimum wage, and you will be outside getting exercise while you work.
 There are two active startups providing on-demand dog-walking jobs: Rover and Wag.

 Fitness Instructor/Personal Trainer

 Although you should get your certification before working as a personal trainer, the extra work to do so is worth it.
 You can work to teach classes at a gym or community center or as a personal trainer that offers private sessions.
 Another option is to become a swim instructor (you can be certified through the Red Cross) and give private lessons for up to $40.00 an hour.
 If you work through a pool, you may make a bit less, but you can still earn quite a bit.

 Although this job may have a set schedule, you may be able to earn more by working overnight and or late shifts.
 If you are great at selling to people, you may be able to earn a significant amount through your commission.
 The different hours make it possible for you to go to school and earn money to support yourself.